sunaku/binman/README.markdown

 * Individual extraction, conversion, and display commands.

-* Implemented in less than 100 lines of pure Ruby code! :-)
+* Implemented in roughly 100 lines of pure Ruby code! :-)

 ------------------------------------------------------------------------------
 Prerequisites